 1. As was pointed out in the Commission's Decision Reference: 2015/001/D DOMLEC's Weighted Average Cost of Capital (WACC) is calculated on its Capital Structure, its Cost of Debt and its Cost of Equity.
-For each of these the Commission is charged by Section 20 (1) (c) and (g) of the Electricity Supply Act 10 of 2006 respectively "to protect the interest of all classes of consumers of electricity as to the terms and conditions and price of supply" as well as "to ensure that the financial viability of efficient regulated electricity undertakings is not undermined."
-By these two provisions the Commission is mandated to ensure fairness to DOMLEC as well as to the consumers of DOMLEC's electricity as to the terms and conditions and price of supply of its supply of electricity; i.e. to balance the interest of the consumers and those of the service providers.
-The Commission is of the view that the condition of balance is realised as the capital structure approaches 50/50.
+For each of these the Commission is charged by Section 20 (1) (c) and (g) of the Electricity Supply Act 10 of 2006 respectively "to protect the interest of all classes of consumers of electricity as to the terms and conditions and price of supply" as well as "to ensure that the financial viability of efficient regulated electricity as to the terms and conditions is mandated to ensure fairness to DOMLEC as well as to the consumers of DOMLEC's electricity as to the terms and conditions and price.
+The commission is of the view that the condition of balance is realised as the capital structure approaches 50/50.
 Hence the regulatory capital structure of 40% debt and 60% equity to be used in DOMLEC's current rate review was devised by the Commission to realise greater equity in the relationship between the customers' interests and that of the company.